“And the remnant took his servants, and entreated them spitefully, and slew them.

 We say we are Christians, but in the church we often do business like atheists.

 Do we seriously think this is the way the Apostle Paul would have done it?
-Paul reserved this treatment for the man living in sin with his father’s wife (1 Cor 5), not for a pastor who is simply deemed past his expiration date.
-Where is there a single Biblical exhortation to do anything like this, except when there is blatant sin present.
+Paul reserved this treatment for the man living in sin with his father’s wife (1 Cor 5), not for a pastor who is fired for no spiritual reason.
+There isn’t a single Biblical exhortation to ever do anything like this, except when there is known, disqualifying sin involved.
+And even then, the ultimate goal should be for the spiritual restoration of that person, even if they cannot serve in ministry again.
+No one should ever be abandoned never to be heard of again.

-But if “judgment begins at the house of God”, how severely will God judge the devastation left by these practices?
-Do we really expect God to bless a church lead in such a hateful manner?
+If it’s true that “judgment begins at the house of God”, how severely will God judge the devastation left by these practices?
+Do we really expect God to bless a church that operates in such a hateful manner?
 How many of our dying churches are actually being judged by God for how they treated His shepherds?

 If you have experienced the trauma of forced termination from a church, there are some wonderful people with resources to help.
 The PASTORS’ HOPE NETWORK is ready to come along you and your family members with advice, HR resources, and a listening ear, among many other things.